University application timeline

 - Deadline for you to respond to your offers if they were received by 5 May.
 If you don't respond they will be declined.

-- Any applications made after this date will automatically be entered into Clearing.
+- Any applications made after 30 June will automatically be entered into Clearing.

 - BTEC results are published.

 - UCAS publishes its Clearing Vacancy List for applicants who have received their results.

 - Results day: the day you secure your place at university.